treeverse/lakeFS/docs/understand/object-model.md

 | A           | A             | X                  | X          | File deleted on one side                       |
 | A           | X             | A                  | X          | File deleted on one side                       |

-The API and lakectl enables passing optional `strategy` flag with the following values:
+The API and lakectl enable passing an optional `strategy` flag with the following values:
 - dest-wins - in case of a conflict, merge will pick the destination
 - source-wins - in case of a conflict, merge will pick the source